Beko tumble dryers rated

 Whether you're buying an energy saving heat-pump Beko dryer, or a more conventional vented machine, Beko dryers won't break the bank.

-We've tested heat-pump Beko dryers starting from just £339 and that's significantly cheaper than most other brands. vented Bekos start at around £165 with condensers costing between £200 and around £300.
+We've tested heat-pump Beko dryers starting from just £349 - that's significantly cheaper than most other brands.
+Condenser models cost between £200 and around £320.

 Choosing the best Beko tumble dryer